Herambjadhav/HeadlineGenerator/POSTagger/README.md

 keywords.py
 Takes an article and return the top n keywords based on frequency and excludes stopwords.

-Run:
+Run example:
-python taggerHG.py sum_test1.txt
+python taggerHG.py summarize.txt

-where sum_tese1.txt is the input summarized file.
+where summarize.txt is the input summarized file. generates a file called headline.txt

 References:
 <ul>